twitu/genome-assembly/README.md

 The computer _mmer_ and _kmer_ are then stored in the two level hash structure.

 ### 1.3 Pruning low abundance _kmers_
-Due to errors in experiment some base pairs can be misread.
-Reads containing erroneous base pair
+Due to errors in experiment BP can be misread. _Kmers_ derived from reads containing erroneous BP have low abundance in the dataset.
+K

 ## Delete a file